Encounters of the Spooky Kind: Plot

-Cheung goes back to town but an Inspector arrests him for murdering his wife even though it is a set-up.
-Cheung is thrown in prison but escapes by pretending to be sick, he beats up the guards and runs into a forest where he trips over a coffin exposing the corpse within.
-As Cheung sleeps it comes to life and mimics his actions before an evil force causes it to attack and chase him.
-Whilst on the run from the corpse Cheung bumps into the Inspector and his men.
-The jiangshi collapses onto the Inspector giving Cheung time to escape.
+Cheung goes back to town, but an Inspector arrests him for murdering his wife, even though it is a set-up.
+Cheung is thrown in prison, but escapes by pretending to be sick; he beats up the guards and runs into a forest where he trips over a coffin exposing the corpse within.
+As Cheung sleeps, it comes to life and mimics his actions before an evil force causes it to attack and chase him.
+Whilst on the run from the corpse, Cheung bumps into the Inspector and his men.
+The jiangshi collapses onto the Inspector, giving Cheung time to escape.

 Cheung meets up with Tsui who wants to take Cheung as his disciple.
 As they stop to eat, the Inspector shows up and sends his men after Cheung.
-Chin is also there and manipulates Cheung's right arm to beat up the people around him and himself however Tsui stops him in a sword fight and Chin escapes.
+Chin is also there and manipulates Cheung's right arm to beat up the people around him and himself.
+Tsui stops him in a sword fight, and Chin escapes.
 To help Cheung, Tsui uses his magic to manipulate the Inspector's men to fight the Inspector whilst he and Cheung escape.

-Tsui initiates Cheung as his disciple at an abandoned Taoist altar drawing talismans onto Cheung’s body.
+Tsui initiates Cheung as his disciple at an abandoned Taoist altar by drawing talismans onto Cheung’s body.
 He also gives Cheung his undergarment as protection.
 Meanwhile Chin sends a vampire after Tsui and Cheung but they defeat it and Tsui uses his magic to force the corpse to tell them where Chin was hiding.
 They then go to Tam's house to challenge Chin.
 Both sorcerers use magic to instill spirits into their disciples.
 Cheung is possessed by the monkey god and Chin’s disciple by the Dragon Taming Arhat.
 The two possessed apprentices fight with Cheung winning.

-Chin then forces Master Tam to be possessed with the spirit of Lu Dong Bin but Cheung who is possessed by Hong Hai Er kills him.
+Chin then forces Master Tam to be possessed with the spirit of Lu Dong Bin but Cheung, who is possessed by Hong Hai Er, kills him.
 Then the two sorcerers unleash their magic on each other and Tsui is badly injured with Chin’s sorcery because he gave his magic undergarment to Cheung.
-Just as it looks like Chin will win Cheung cuts the legs off his altar which causes Chin to lose balance giving Tsui a chance to hit him with magical fire, Chin is set ablaze and falls off his altar to burn to death.
+Just as it seems like Chin is winning, Cheung cuts the legs off his altar.
+This causes Chin to lose balance, giving Tsui a chance to hit him with magical fire; Chin is set ablaze and falls off his altar to burn to death.
 However, Tsui is badly hurt by Chin's magic and he too falls off his altar dead.
 Cheung's wife steps forward in all the madness and tries to convince Cheung that Tam was about to rape her.
 However, Cheung is not deceived and he punches her over and over again, then throws her.